JeyHightower/Harmonic-Universe/docs/RENDER_DEPLOYMENT.md

 There are two main methods to deploy this application:

-1. **Automatic Deployment** - Using the `render.yaml` configuration file
+1. **Blueprint Deployment** - Using the `render.yaml` configuration file
 2. **Manual Deployment** - Setting up services individually through the Render dashboard

-## Option 1: Automatic Deployment (Recommended)
+## Option 1: Blueprint Deployment (Recommended)

-Render's Blueprint feature allows you to deploy directly from the `render.yaml` configuration file.
+Render's Blueprint feature allows you to deploy the entire stack with a single click.

 ### Steps: